zackenichi/form-is-filled/README.md

 # Form input validation excercise

-This checks if all forms are filled and are not filled with spaces
+This checks if all forms fields are filled out and are not filled with spaces

 ## What is this for?